dzeke/ColoradoRiverCoding/ModelMusings/ModelGuidance-CombinedLakePowellLakeMead.md

 Lake Mead accounting.
 Find annual estimates of the Havasu/Parker evaporations and evapotranspiration from 1995 to 2014 at USBR (2021a).

-# Split existing reservoir storage among parties (year 1 only)
+# Step 3.
+Split existing reservoir storage among parties (year 1 only)

 Split the starting combined reservoir storage (Figure 5) entered in Section 1B among the parties.
 These assignments are joint party decisions.
 There are many